Nextomics/nextsv/README.md

 `sample_name`: sample name.
 It will be a part of the prefix of the output files.

-`input_file_list`: path to a file that contains names of input files.
+`input_file_list`: path to a file that contains names of input files(fastq/fasta).
 Each line contains one input file.
 Examples of input file list can be found in `example.fastq.fofn`

 `out_dir`: full path to output directory